I can hear you thinking: “A whole article on hoses? It’s just a hose, for heaven’s sake!”

-It comes in four colors – cranberry, espresso, eggplant, and olive green – so you can match it up with your garden decor.
+It comes in two colors – eggplant and olive green – so you can match it up with your garden decor.
 It’s also available in 25, 50, 75, and 100-foot lengths.

-The product comes with a 30-day money back guarantee if you’re dissatisfied for any reason, and a limited 5-year warranty.
+The product comes with a 30-day money back guarantee if you’re dissatisfied for any reason, and a limited five-year warranty.
 It’s made in the USA in Oregon.

 4. Gatorhyde Coiled: Best Value for Small Spaces